learn-co-students/committing-to-the-job-search-career-prep/README.md

 * Ultimately it’s your responsibility to land the job -  to do this, you must be proactive

 Finding a job takes time and effort.

-## Assignment- Committing to the Job Search

-There is no specific assignment to submit for this lesson.
-Your coach will address with you the importance of committing to your job search.
-Committing to the process is important because the best opportunities can take the most work upfront.
-In the end, you get what you put into it.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/committing-to-the-job-search'>Committing to the Job Search </a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/committing-to-the-job-search'>Committing to the Job Search</a> on Learn.co and start learning to code for free.</p>